Top 5 health benefits of exercise

-Discover the many benefits of physical activity, including stronger bones and muscles, better cardiovascular health, improved mood, better sleep and more.
+Health writer Sarah Lienard explores the many benefits of physical activity, including stronger bones and muscles, better cardiovascular health, improved mood, restful sleep and more.

-There’s no denying that exercise is good for you.
-Strong scientific evidence suggests that regular activity can help us lead healthier lives – with the NHS reporting that exercise can lower the risk of developing a range of long-term conditions including heart disease and some types of cancer such as colon cancer.
+Exercise in the form of regular physical activity may help us lead healthier lives.
+The NHS advise that exercise may lower the risk of developing a range of long-term conditions including heart disease and some types of cancer including colon cancer.

-1. Exercise can help reduce the risk of some long-term health conditions
+1. May reduce the risk of long-term health conditions

 Although there is no guarantee against developing any particular health condition, research has consistently found that regular, moderate exercise is associated with a lower risk of developing a number of long-term conditions.

-Along with a balanced diet, exercise can help us to maintain a healthy weight.
+Along with a balanced diet, exercise may help us maintain a healthy weight.
 Moderate exercise also helps to keep our cardiovascular system in good health.
-These factors can in turn reduce the risk of some long-term health conditions, including some types of cancer, heart disease, stroke and type 2 diabetes.
+These factors in turn reduce the risk of some long-term health conditions, including some types of cancer, heart disease, stroke and type 2 diabetes.

-Exercise is important for older adults, as muscles and bones naturally lose strength with age.
-Staying active can help to maintain strength, reducing the risk of osteoporosis, and improve balance, reducing the risk of hip fractures and falls.
+Exercise is important for older adults, as muscles and bones naturally lose strength as we age.
+Staying active may help maintain strength, reducing the risk of osteoporosis, improving balance and reducing the risk of hip fractures and falls.

-3. Exercise may help you maintain a healthy weight
+3. May help you maintain a healthy weight

 In combination with a healthy, balanced diet, regular physical activity may help us to maintain a healthy weight.
 During exercise our heart rate increases and we burn calories.